aurlaw/ReactCore/README.md

 <!-- Hosted: https://digital-core.azurewebsites.net/ -->

-.NET Core 3.1 with React components.
+.NET 5 with React components.
 Uses Parcel for build environment of React and Sass.
 Also, features integration with a demo console applications via gRPC and SignalR.

 This is not a SPA, it is a .NET Core MVC app utlizing individual React components - see ```ReactCore/ClientComponents/src/index.js``` for set up of components.
 The app also communicates with a gRPC service to showcase gRPC integration within .NET Core.